North Central food preservation newsletters

 Interactive Map of Dial Gauge Testing locations

 Follow these 6 Steps for Testing Dial Gauge Canners (available as a printable reference).

 - Have the master gauge calibrated.
 Presto Industries (Eau Claire, WI; 715-839-2121) offers free calibration for master gauges.
 A sample letter requesting calibration services is available.
 Master gauges must be calibrated every year before use.

 - Prepare dial gauge testing report form to use.
-The UW-Extension canner tester report must be used; it includes proper liability language.
-BEFORE making copies of the document, edit the footer with the name of the county, e.g. …In consideration of the Dane County Extension Office….and Dane County and…… A master copy of the form is here.
+The UW-Extension canner tester report must be used.
+A master copy of the form is here.

 - Prepare the ‘Quick Tips for Safe Preserving’ for consumers and make copies.
 At the bottom of the page, include contact phone and email information for a local educator in case of follow-up questions.
 Please ask colleagues before listing their name and contact info!
 Colleagues may be able to assist, consult this map.

 - Staff the service.
 Pressure canner gauge testing is under the supervision of a trained Extension educator/support staff or a trained volunteer.
-Individuals may have been trained in-person or they can review the University of California video here.
+Individuals may have been trained in-person or they can review the Kansas State video here.
 Office staff who support testing are considered trained if they review the training video.
 Colleagues may be able to assist.

 - Test dial gauges.
 Dial gauges on pressure canners should be tested each year against a calibrated ‘master’ gauge.
 Weighted gauges on canners are not tested, they do not go out of calibration.
 The All-American canner is a weighted gauge canner and should not be tested with the Presto gauge tester.